thesephist/xin/SPEC.md

 - `if`: an if-else
 - `do`: sequentially evaluate multiple following expressions

-### Concurrency and streams
+### Streams

 Streams are the primitive for constructing concurrent programs and doing I/O in Xin.
-Streams are blocking, synchronous sinks and sources of values.
+Streams are sinks and sources of values that interface with the rest of the host system, or another remote part of the Xin program.

 The source operator `->` pops one value out of the stream.
-If the stream has no value in the queue, this form blocks.

 The sink operator `<-` pushes one value into the stream.
-If there are expressions blocking on the stream, it un-blocks the first-queued expression.

-For example, the `os::out` stream represents the standard out file of a process.
+For example, the `os::stdout` stream represents the standard out file of a process.
 Running

 ```
-(<- os::stdout 'hello world')
+(<- os::stdout 'hello world\n')
 ```

 will print "hello world" to standard out.

 Streams can be used to read and write to files, network sockets, or to arbitrary other programs and sinks/sources of values, like OS signals.
-When writing concurrent programs, blocking stream IO is also the primary synchronization primitive in Xin.

-Despite the vocabulary for concurrency in Xin, Xin is a single-threaded language with an interpreter lock, and concurrent calls are ordered onto a single execution timeline.
+Despite the vocabulary for concurrency in Xin, Xin is a single-threaded language with an interpreter lock, and concurrent calls are ordered onto a single execution timeline, like JavaScript and CPython asyncio.

+### Lazy evaluation

+Evaluation of all expressions and forms in Xin are deferred until they are coerced to resolve to a value by a special form, or by returning a value to the Repl.
+Expressions are coerced to take real values in the following cases:

+1. Before being bound to a name via the bind (`:`) special form
+2. As a top-level expression in a `do` special form
+3. When interfacing with any runtime API that interacts with the outside world, like `os::stdout`
+4. When returned as a value to the Repl.

 ## Packages and imports